The Ultimate Guide to Silk

 This mixture can be stored for many months in an airtight container.
 However, do not put leftover ink back in the container as this may cause contamination.
 Brilliant transparent prints can be achieved using small amounts of paint with the print paste.

 If a longer drying time is required, it is possible to add up to 5% Derivan Drying Retarder to the mix.
 This should only be necessary in the driest of climates.

 CLEAN UP DERIVAN PRINT GEL

 Wash up in lukewarm water with soap if necessary.
 If the ink dries on the screen, soak the screen overnight in soapy water and using a soft brush, clean the screen.
 The ink should dissolve easily.

 There is no need to buy a second set of colours for silk screen printing on paper.
 Just add the print paste to your existing acrylic range to produce a range of printing inks.
 The addition of the print paste slows the drying time of the acrylics allowing the screens to be washed out easily.

 The print paste allows reduction of the colours to achieve transparent layering and brilliant, bright colours.

-The use of print paste with the acrylics also means that there are no toxic fumes to be dealt with and no waste solvents.
-Everything can be washed up in water and the waste poured on the garden.
+The use of print paste with acrylics also means no toxic fumes to be dealt with and no waste solvents.
+Everything can be washed up in the water and the waste poured into the garden.

 Silkscreen Liquid Stencil Set